biobakery/MetaPhlAn/README.md

 ```
 #!python

-export PATH=$PATH:$(pwd -P)/mpa3src
+export PATH=$PATH:$(pwd -P)/strainer_src
 ```

 ### Usage ###

 Let's reproduce the toy example result in the introduction section.
 Note that all the commands to run the below steps are in the "strainer_tutorial/step?*.sh" files (? corresponding to the step number).
+All the below steps are excuted under the "strainer_tutorial" folder.
 The steps are as follows:

 Step 1.
 Download 6 HMP gut metagenomic samples, the metadata.txt file and one reference genome from the folder "fastqs" and "reference_genomes" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0) and put these folders under the "strainer_tutorial" folder.